 Installing vsftpd allows you to upload files to a server, the concept is comparable to that of Google Drive.
 When you invite specified users to your Google Drive they can create, delete, upload and download files all behind a secure login.
 Vsftpd is excellent for company’s looking for an alternative to Google Drive or for anyone who wants to create a robust server.
 This “Very Secure File Transfer Protocol Daemon” is favored for its security and speed, and we’ll be showing you how to install vsftpd on an Ubuntu 16.04 LTS server.

-- These instructions are intended specifically for installing vsftpd on Ubuntu 16.04.
+- These instructions are intended specifically for installing vsftpd on an Ubuntu VPS server.

 - You must be logged in via SSH as the root user to follow these directions.

 Step 1: Updating Apt-Get

 As a matter of best practices we update apt-get with the following command:

 One command allows us to install vsftpd very easily.

 apt-get -y install vsftpd